caspark/ansible-factorio/README.md

 * If you want to log in as root, you should specify `--user root`
 * If you don't want your user account to use sudo (e.g. using root login), then leave off `--become`
 * If sudo requires a password, include `--ask-become-pass` as an argument
+* If you need to use a password to authenticate over SSH, include `--ask-pass` as an argument

+For more special case scenarios, see the Ansible documentation.